boostercloud/booster/docs/README.md

 boost new:command CreateProduct --fields sku:SKU displayName:string description:string price:Money
 ```

-The generator will create a file called `CreateProduct.ts` with a TypeScript class of the same name under the commands directory automatically.
-You can still create the command manually since the generator is not doing any *magic*, all you need is a class decorated as `@Command`.
-Anyway, we recommend you to use the generator as much as you can since it handles the boilerplate code for you.
+The generator will automatically create a file called `CreateProduct.ts` with a TypeScript class of the same name under the commands directory.
+You can still create the command manually.
+Since the generator is not doing any *magic*, all you need is a class decorated as `@Command`.
+Anyway, we recommend you to use the generator as much as you can because it handles the boilerplate code for you.

 Note:
 > Running the command generator with a `CommandName` already existing, will override the content of the current one.
 Soon, we will display a warning before overwriting anything.
-Meantime, if you missed a field, just add it to the class because in booster, all the infrastructure and data structures are inferred from your code.
+Meantime, if you missed a field, just add it to the class because in Booster, all the infrastructure and data structures are inferred from your code.

 #### The command handler function

 Booster generates the command handler function as a method of the command class.
-That function is called by the framework up every time its command is submitted.
-This function is the place to run validations, return errors, query entities to make decisions and register relevant domain events.
+That function is called by the framework every time its command is submitted.
+It is the place to run validations, return errors, query entities to make decisions, and register relevant domain events.

 ##### Validating data

 Booster uses the typed nature of GraphQL for ensuring that types are correct before reaching the handler, so you don't have to validate types.
-There are still business rules to be checked before proceeding with a command, for example, a given number must be between a threshold or a string must match a regular expression.
-In that case it is enough to just throw an error in the handler and the Booster will use the error's message in the response, e.g.
+There are still business rules to be checked before proceeding with a command.
+For example, a given number must be between a threshold or a string must match a regular expression.
+In that case, it is enough just to throw an error in the handler, and then Booster will use the error's message as the response to make it descriptive, e.g.

 Given this command: